 \subsection{$\tilde{P}_w$ and decategorification for non-segregated words}

-In the decategorified case, we construct the projector $P_w$ for a non-segregated word $w$ by considering the segregated projector of the same weight and (horizontally) composing with an appropriate collection of $H$-webs on both sides.
+In the decategorified case, we construct the projector $P_w$ for a non-segregated word $w$ by considering the segregated projector of the same weight and (horizontally) composing with (a composition of) $H$-webs on both sides.
 This procedure works in the categorified setting as well.